How To Completely Flush Your Outdoor Wood Boiler?

 4. Turn off the pump.
 The power to the furnace can be shut off from the breaker if desired to achieve this.

 6. Open the drain valve.
-Allow the water to completely drain out of the boiler.
-This will take some time.
-Take note of how many seconds the water looks muddy - it should only look like muddy river water for a few seconds and then turn clear.
+Allow the water to completely drain.
+It should only look like muddy river water for a few seconds and then turn clear.

 7. Once completely drained, close the drain valve(s).